Friday 31 January 1941

 Royal Navy submarine HMS Huntley is attacked and sunk by Luftwaffe aircraft (apparently Fliegerkorps X based on Sicily) about 30 nautical miles northwest of Mersa Matruh, Egypt.
 There are 18 deaths, including Captain Cotsell who perishes from his injuries later, while 26 crew survive but are wounded.

-Royal Navy submarine HMS Rorqual spots 407 ton Italian tug Ursus in the Adriatic near the island of Curzola (Korčula) and attacks it with its deck gun.
-The tug sinks, and the barge the tug is towing also suffers damage, but is later towed into Dubrovnik.
+Royal Navy submarine HMS Rorqual spots 407-ton Italian tug Ursus in the Adriatic near the island of Curzola (Korčula) and attacks it with its deck gun.
+The tug sinks and the barge the tug is towing also suffer damage but is later towed into Dubrovnik.